-Very high levels of acetic acid smell like balsamic vinaigrette.
+Very high levels of acetic acid can smell like balsamic vinaigrette.
 In other words, some vinegar taint is on purpose and that style just isn’t for you.
-Some is a winemaking fault; an accidental process caused when fermenting very sweet grapes.
+Some acetic acid is a winemaking fault, an accidental process caused when fermenting very-sweet grapes.

 Tartrate Crystals …”glass” shards

 What it is: These are mineral precipitates that form out of unfiltered, high mineral wines.
 They are little crystals sitting on the bottom of older bottles.
-Don’t worry, they won’t cause you harm, so long as you don’t cut yourself on them (just kidding!).
+They won’t cause you harm, so long as you don’t cut yourself on them (just kidding!).
 All you need to do is decant the wine with a filter and leave the sediment in the bottle.

 Herbal Aromas …smells “green”

 What it is: Herbal aromas are typical parts of certain varietally-specific flavor profiles that can smell of grass, eucalyptus, or asparagus.
-The most common of these chemicals is methoxypyrazine or “pyrazines” for short, which are commonly found in Bordeaux-family grapes.
-To new or unfamiliar wine drinkers, these aromas can seem similar to sulfur or microbial wine faults but they’re not!
+The most common of these chemicals is methoxypyrazine or “pyrazines” for short, commonly found in Bordeaux-family grapes.
+To new or unfamiliar wine drinkers, these aromas can seem similar to sulfur or microbial wine faults, but they’re not!